Implications of conformal invariance in momentum space: Introduction and summary of results

 In the first part we strive to keep a balance between describing the method and computations in enough detail so that all subtleties entering the derivation of the results in Part II are covered, while still keeping the level of technicalities to a minimum.
-We start in section \ref{theory2_P} by discussing in detail the case of the 3-point function of scalar operators.
+We start in section \ref{sec:2pt} with a brief review of 2-point functions in momentum space.
+In section \ref{theory2_P}, we then discuss in detail the case of the 3-point function of scalar operators.
 This case serves as a good warm-up exercise, as one has to face many of the subtleties of the conformal Ward identities in momentum space without having to deal with complications due to the tensorial structure of other correlators.
 Here we see that the solution of the special conformal Ward identities may be expressed in terms of the Appell $F_4$ function, and discuss its representation in terms of triple-$K$ integrals.
-Issues of renormalisation and anomalies already show up and are discussed here, again in a simplifying context.
-This is also a case where the answer can be easily obtained by a Fourier transform so we can directly check our results.
+This is also a case where the answer can easily be obtained by a Fourier transform so we can directly check our results.

 In section \ref{sec:decomp}, we discuss the tensorial decomposition of correlation functions.
 We illustrate our approach using the case of $\langle T^{\mu_1 \nu_1} T^{\mu_2 \nu_2} \mathcal{O} \rangle$.
 We also compare in this section our decomposition with previous state-of-the-art results in \cite{Cappelli:2001pz}.
 In section \ref{sec:CWIs}, we derive the form of the conformal Ward identities in momentum space.
-In particular, we show that the special conformal Ward identities split into the primary and secondary conformal Ward identities.
+In particular, we show that the special conformal Ward identities can be split into two classes, the primary and secondary conformal Ward identities.

 Section \ref{section:solnofCWIs} is devoted to the solution of the CWIs.
 We show first that the primary CWIs can be solved using triple-$K$ integrals and we then substitute these into the secondary CWIs.
 This results in a number of relations between the primary constants and the normalisation of the 2-point functions, as described earlier.
-In this section we pay attention to the issues of regularisation and we discuss how to deal with special cases (when the dimension of the scalar operators takes special values, etc.).
+In this section we pay attention to the issues of regularisation and we discuss how to deal with special cases (when the dimension of the scalar operators takes special values, {\it etc}.).

-In section \ref{sec:reduction_scheme}, we discuss how to evaluate the triple-$K$ integrals.
-We explain how to reduce the computation of integrals to a single master integral and spell out the reduction scheme for the $d=4$ case, then compute the master integral.
-The results in this section may be useful in a wider context, and this section can be read independently from the rest of the paper.